-Do Probiotics Cause Small Intestinal Bacterial Overgrowth?
+Do Probiotics Cause SIBO?

 In this study, the researchers gave 19 people a probiotic.
 After some weeks, the researchers gave the subjects a lactulose breath test.
-The researchers found that 3 of the 19 participants had a positive breath test for SIBO.
+The researchers found 3 of 19 participants had a positive breath test for SIBO.
 Hence, the researcher concludes that probiotics cause SIBO.

 Firstly a critical part of the results we need to be mindful of is that the three people experienced no significant increase in their symptoms.
 In other words, despite the positive lab test, the people did not feel worse.